Report shows living wage campaign has helped put millions of pounds into pockets of low paid workers

 New research from Professor Jane Wills of Queen Mary University of London has found that in the two years since the Living Wage Foundation launched they have won the living wage for 23,000 workers, and put £49m into the pockets of low-income families.

-The study, which comes as the new Living Wage rates are announced on Monday (£8.80 for London and £7.65 for rest of the UK), was carried out by Professor Wills and is the first of its kind to measure the impact of the Living Wage of businesses and employees in the UK.
+The study, which comes as the new Living Wage rates are announced on Monday, was carried out by Professor Wills and is the first of its kind to measure the impact of the Living Wage of businesses and employees in the UK.
 The study surveyed 359 of the organisations which have been accredited as Living Wage employers.

 Professor Wills, from the School of Geography, said: “Queen Mary was the first university campus to sign up to the living wage and it has been the first to be officially accredited by the Living Wage Foundation.